adoyle0/Doors/readme.md

 1. Simple (see above)
 1. Decent looking

-I try to use the terminal as much as possible for performance and also so it's the same experience whether you're at the computer or connected via ssh.
+I try to use the terminal as much as possible for performance (I use old hardware) and so it's the same experience whether you're hands-on or remote.
+If it's not here then you probably don't need it

-If it's not here then you probably don't need it.
+This started as a script for quick deployment of some tools when connected to a remote system and then evolved into including the rest(almost) of my environment and configs as well.
+Now it's how I store and sync configs between my different systems and bootstrap a fresh install

 ## Features

 ### Base Shell

-This is the meat and potatoes and the main point of this project.
-It's meant for quick deployment when connected to a remote system
+The meat and potatoes

 - [Yay](https://github.com/Jguer/yay) - Easier to use Arch package manager that supports AUR
 - [bat](https://github.com/sharkdp/bat) -  Better cat for quickly viewing files